 |QuickBooks Payroll||Mom-and-pop shops that need a simple payroll software that integrates with QuickBooks Online|

 |ADP Payroll||Restaurants that want customizable payroll plans from a reliable, seasoned provider|

 How We Evaluated Best Restaurant Payroll Software

-To evaluate restaurant payroll systems, we reviewed costs, restaurant-specific features, ease of use, integration (including point-of-sale, or POS), and customer reviews.
+To evaluate restaurant payroll systems, we reviewed costs, industry-specific payroll features important to restaurants (some payroll software have more than others), ease of use, integration (including point-of-sale, or POS), and customer reviews.
 We considered the competing needs of the different types of restaurants; for example, small, mom-and-pop restaurants are more concerned with costs than extensive features, while established restaurants may want more advanced human resources (HR) support.

 To determine the best restaurant payroll software, we considered and prioritized the following:

 - Cost: Fees can be structured with a base monthly rate plus a monthly rate per employee or a flat fee per payroll run based on the number of employees.
 The former usually provides more value by allowing you to run extra payrolls at no additional cost.